constellation-daq/Constellation/docs/operator_guide/concepts/logging.md

   its functionality on a topic called `SPUTNIK`.
 Similarly, the Python `Mariner` satellite would log to the `MARINER` topic.

 * **`OP`**: This log topic indicates direct action by a human operator.
 This log topic is typically only emitted by controller instances when e.g. a command is sent to the Constellation or a configuration file path is changed.
 Some user interfaces also provide a dedicated input for operators to manually send log messages to be stored in the log files.

+* **`FSM`**: Any change of the finite state machine is logged under this topic.

+* **`CTRL`**: This log topic comprises all control-related messages such as commands sent by controllers and received by satellites, their interpretation and the responses to the controller.

+* **`MNTR`**: Monitoring code logs under this topic.
+This concerns the distribution of log messages and telemetry data as well as the reception thereof.
+Also subscription messages are logged under this topic.

+* **`LINK`**: All networking-related log messages are published under this topic.
+This comprises, among others, satellite heartbeats, network discovery messages, and data link communication.

+* **`UI`**: Anything related to user interfaces such as change of button states or the parsing of configurations are logged under this topic.